ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "Used to?"
 Sim leaned forward.

 "Still do, sometimes.
 Different kind of travelers now.
-People seeking... alternative routes."
+People seeking… alternative routes."
 Her meaning hung in the air like smoke.
 "The shrine's been maintained.
 Supplies appear when needed.
 Food, blankets, medicine.
 Some say it's divine providence."

 Pell snorted.
 "And others?"

 "Others say there are still people who remember what mercy looks like."
 Maera's weathered hands pointed out more details on the map.
 "The way-station offers shelter, but it's temporary.
 A place to rest and plan, not to hide.
-Too close to the roads, too well-known to certain... interested parties."
+Too close to the roads, too well-known to certain… interested parties."

 She paused, her finger tracing the grotto where the way-station lay.
 "Though I'll grant you this—that particular grotto is unusually well hidden.
 Slavers have never ventured into it, far as I know.
 Some say there's a lingering blessing over the place, others claim it's cursed."
 Her eyes met Gond's directly.
 "Don't mean to tell you your business, but no blessing or curse will stop truly determined pursuit.
 The protection, whatever it is, won't last forever."